 Ambrose Bierce was an American editorialist, journalist, short story writer, fabulist, and satirist who is probably best-known for his short story “An Occurrence at Owl Creek Bridge” and his satirical lexicon The Devil’s Dictionary.
-His vehemence as a critic, his motto “Nothing matters” and the sardonic view of human nature that infused his work all earned him the nickname “Bitter Bierce.”
-Bierce was born in Ohio in 1842, but grew up in Warsaw (Kosciusko County) Indiana.
-His parents were poor, but his mother was a descendant of William Bradford and both his mother and father were interested in literature and instilled a love of books in their son.
-Ambrose was one of ten children—all of whom had names beginning with the letter “A.”
+His vehemence as a critic, his motto “Nothing matters,” and the sardonic view of human nature that infused his work, all earned him the nickname “Bitter Bierce.”
+Born in Ohio Bierce in 1842, Bierce grew up in Warsaw (Kosciusko County) Indiana.
+Although his parents were poor, his mother was a descendant of William Bradford.
+Both his mother and father loved literature and instilled a love of books in their son.
+Ambrose and his nine siblings all had names beginning with the letter “A.”

 Bierce stayed in San Francisco for several of years writing for a number of newspapers, often covering the local crime scene.
 From 1872 to 1875 he lived in London before returning to San Francisco in the late 1870s.
 He tried a number of different careers but always returned to writing and by the late 1880s, he was writing a column called “Prattle” and had become the first regular columnist and editorialist to be employed by William Randolph Hearst.
 He became one of the most important columnists in the West and stayed with the Hearst newspaper empire until 1906.
 For a time Bierce was posted in Washington, D.C. where he covered the behind the scenes activities of politicians and lobbyists, exposing deals and legislation that often embarrassed the participants.

-Bierce married and had three children, but his two sons died before him and he divorced his wife after many years of marriage.
-In 1913, Bierce left his home in Washington, D.C. for a tour of Civil War battlefields where he fought.
-He traveled on to Louisiana and Texas and some historians think he crossed the border into Mexico to join Pancho Villa’s army as an observer.
-It is purported that he wrote a letter on December 26, 1913 to a friend indicating that he was with Villa’s army and he would be leaving the next day for a destination unknown.
+Bierce married and fathered three children.
+However, his two sons died before him.
+After many years of marriage, he divorced his wife.
+In 1913, Bierce left his home in Washington, D.C., for a tour of the Civil War battlefields where he fought.
+He traveled on to Louisiana and Texas.
+After that, some historians think he crossed the border into Mexico to join Pancho Villa’s army as an observer.
+It is purported that he wrote a letter on December 26, 1913 to a friend, indicating that he was with Villa’s army and would be leaving the next day for a destination unknown.
 He vanished and was never heard from again.

-He happened upon a man named Henry Hope Stanley who was sitting in front of his store in New Orleans.
+He happened upon a man named Henry Hope Stanley, sitting in front of his store in New Orleans.
 The young Welshman, hoping for a job, asked Stanley if he needed any help.
 Stanley did need help and a close relationship developed.
-The store keeper was childless and he ultimately adopted young Rowlands who changed his name to Henry Morton Stanley and did his best to drop his accent and deny his ancestry.
+The childless store keeper ultimately adopted young Rowlands.
+Henry changed his name to Henry Morton Stanley and did his best to drop his accent and deny his ancestry.

 In March of 1871, Stanley traveled to Africa and began an exhausting expedition through unchartered jungles.
 As the group of more than 200 travelled through the Congo, pack animals, porters, and associates got sick and some died.
 On November 10, on the shores of Lake Tanganyika, he found Livingstone and (reportedly) greeted him with the famous line.
 Together the two men explored more of the region.
 The New York Herald chronicled the expedition and upon his return, Stanley wrote a well received book about his exploits in Africa.
 This book did, in fact, offer Stanley some of the financial security he hoped for.